 Things to avoid in your maid of honor speech

 You want your maid of honor speech to be memorable for all of the right reasons.
+As Pushkine explains, this is not a roast!
 With that in mind, here are a few things you should definitely keep out of your toast:

 Any mention of exes

 Even if you want to talk about how much happier your friend is with their new partner than they were with their ex, it’s just never a good idea to bring up past relationships.